ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

 The Instance should have at least 2 Listener Address

+In this example, the mesh ingress has two listener addresses:

+- one for internal, that is used for peering to by all control nodes (top)
+- one for external, that is exposed to a route so external execution nodes can peer into it (bottom))

 ![mesh ingress instance listener address on awx ui](mesh-ingress-instance-listener-address-on-awx-ui.png)

 When selecting peer for new instance the mesh ingress instance should now be present as a option.